lulibrary/open_access_reporter/README.md

 # Open Access Reporter

-Uses the Unpaywall API (version 2) to gather Open Access information for research outputs with a DOI.
+Uses the Unpaywall API (version 2) to find the salient Open Access data for a research output with a DOI.
 Derives a classification (e.g. gold) when possible.

 ## Installation